riverbed/Riverbed-Community-Toolkit/APM/104-opentelemetry-zipkin-nodejs-app/README.md

 - [app.js](app.js) is a simple web app that listens http request (using Express) and exposes a `/fetch` method.
 - [trace_app_with_opentelemetry.js](trace_app_with_opentelemetry.js) is a nodejs bootstrap to run the web app and enable the OpenTelemetry instrumentation
 - [Dockerfile](Dockerfile) defines the docker image to build
-- [docker-compose.yaml](docker-compose.yaml) is the main file that defines the multi-containers app with two services: the instrumented nodejs web app and the Aternity OpenTelemetry Collector
+- [docker-compose.yaml](docker-compose.yaml) is the main file that defines the multi-containers app with two services: the instrumented nodejs web app and the APM OpenTelemetry Collector

-In the [docker-compose.yaml](docker-compose.yaml), on the Aternity OpenTelemetry Collector section, the image is set to be downloaded from [DockerHub](https://hub.docker.com/r/aternity/apm-collector) and the port to receive Zipkin telemetry is open.
+In the [docker-compose.yaml](docker-compose.yaml), on the APM OpenTelemetry Collector section, the image is set to be downloaded from [DockerHub](https://hub.docker.com/r/aternity/apm-collector) and the port to receive Zipkin telemetry is open.

 The only thing that needs to be configured is the `SERVER_URL` variable.
 It contains the Aternity CustomerID and SaaS Analysis Server Host that allow the container to connect to the Aternity SaaS service and get activated.
-The Aternity OpenTelemetry Collector section is simple:
+The APM OpenTelemetry Collector section is simple:

 ```yaml
 services: